 If desired, Memorial donations in Greg’s honor may be given to the Youth Scholarship Fund at Sugar Land Baptist Church, 16755 Southwest Freeway, Sugar Land, TX, 77479.

-To send flowers to the family of Gregory Lynn Cox, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Gregory Lynn Cox, please visit our Heartfelt Sympathies Store.